DrewOrtego/TORK/README.md

 ### Anyone can understand (and write) a test file
 No programming knowledge is required to write a test file.
 If you can understand a text-based game's syntax, you can understand how to write a test file for TORK.
-TORK users have reported a gentle learning curve, and the command-documentation expedites the learning process.
+TORK users have reported a gentle learning curve, and the Wiki documentation expedites the learning process.

 ### Straightforward design
 Debugging and developing only requires knowledge of Python, Selenium, and XPath.